list-fleet-schedules

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'List' and the resource 'automated fleet upgrade schedules'.
-It distinguishes from sibling tools like get-fleet-schedule (single) and create-fleet-schedule.
+The description clearly states 'List automated fleet upgrade schedules', specifying the verb (List) and the resource (fleet upgrade schedules).
+It is distinct from sibling tools like get-fleet-schedule, which retrieves a single schedule.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.